alfuwu/Hyleus-Vault/Stories/False Divinity.md

 "Yes?"
 Deimos asked, not at all miffed.
 He wasn't sulking.
 He had been alive for thousands of years!
 He would have plenty of time for peace and quiet later.
 Yes, this interruption didn't bother him in the slightest.
 He was too grand for that.

-"Your Holy Majesty O the So-" the angel began, bowing his head so much that he almost transformed from a right angel into a right angle.
+"Your Most Holy Majesty O the So-" the angel began, bowing his head so much that he almost transformed from a right angel into a right angle.

 "Stop!
 How many time do I have to say that 'Deimos' is plenty fine?" the deity complained.
 Seriously, why did his angels follow his exact orders for everything *but* that?
 It was as though they were allergic to casualness.
 Even his archangels were aggravatingly polite, and they were head-and-shoulders above the regular riffraff in the hierarchy.

-"Your Holy Majesty, I would never," the angel said, before continuing on with the reason why he had interrupted Deimos.
+"Your Most Holy Majesty, I would never," the angel said, before continuing on with the reason why he had interrupted Deimos.
 "The Pristine Soul has received intel of the Cult operating within Omuaru!"

 "The cult?"
 Deimos asked, thinking of all the different cults he had known throughout the ages.
 "Which one?"